 At first glance, the RadioShack Budget TV Antenna looks exactly like the familiar rabbit ears and loop antennas that perched atop millions of TV sets before the age of digital TV.
 Yet as noted in the AVSForum.com review, the antenna has a wider-diameter loop that optimizes gain in the UHF band so it falls into the heart of what's now used for digital broadcasts.

-This and similar antennas are bidirectional, meaning reception is strongest from the front and back but weaker for signals received from the sides, so you might need to do a little fiddling or repositioning for different channels.
+Antennas like these are bidirectional, meaning reception is strongest from the front and back but weaker for signals received from the sides, so you might need to do a little fiddling or repositioning for different channels.
 The design also leaves the antenna subject to multipath interference, or reflections from hills or buildings.
 Back in the days of analog TV, multipath interference used to cause ghosting of faint secondary images.
-Today, due to the nature of digital signals, it can cause DTV television reception to disappear altogether.
+Today, due to the nature of digital signals, it can cause DTV reception to disappear altogether.